 Featuring presentations from a range of professional and amateur archaeologists, the NAS Annual Conference provides an opportunity to discuss research, review the archaeological activities of members, exchange ideas on encouraging access to our shared heritage, and network with friends and colleagues from the UK and abroad.

 An important international event in the world of nautical archaeology, the NAS always secures a range of internationally renowned speakers who focus their talks on maritime and nautical archaeology around the world.

 There is also a large exhibitors’ area full of a number of organisations that come along as exhibitors during the conference.

-There is also an annual raffle with the prizes drawn at the end of the event by NAS President, Phil Harding.
+There is also an annual raffle with the prizes drawn at the end of the event.

-There is normally an excursion held as part of the conference.
+There is often an excursion held as part of the conference.
 In 2013, in Portsmouth there was a VIP tour of the Mary Rose Museum with

 NAS Vice President Chris Dobbs and Alex Hildred, the Head of Ordnance at the Trust.